MattLuker/bcn/_drafts/rails-playing-audio -55-.markdown

   end
 ```

+To keep things simple we’re calling the Unix **find** command on the Repository file path.
+Notice that the command is only looking for MP3, M4A, and OGG files.
+If you have other file types feel free to add them (hrmm could probably be a good setting to configure… maybe later).
+The method then grabs splits the output of **find** and loops through each file path generating the file name and creating it in the database if it’s not already there.

 ### sync_repo Route

 There also needs to be a route for our **sync_repo** method, so edit **config/routes.rb** and add: